hellerve/ptolemy/done.md

 APL/J/K within Lisp, but I understand why a different design might lead to a more powerful, well-integrated system.

+* [Actor Semantics of Planner-73](https://dspace.mit.edu/bitstream/handle/1721.1/41116/AI_WP_081.pdf) by **Irene Greif & Carl Hewitt** (1974)

+I found this paper while researching the references of the original Scheme paper, and was quite surprised when it talked about the incospicuous cons cell at length, a data structure I had seen in the Scheme paper.
+I didn’t know of its importance, and it was quite fun to figure out its state problems together with the authors.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)